daves123/veteran-mental-health-dashboard/README.md

 ## License

-This project is created for educational purposes as part of CS 7510 coursework.
+This project is created for educational purposes.

 ---